billster45/ScienceCritAI/README.md

 ---

 ### [Impact of Chronic Moderate Sleep Restriction on Resistance Training Adaptations](https://billster45.github.io/ScienceCritAI/sleep_weight_train_summary_20240918_165046.html)
-**Why read this:** This paper is worth reading as it explores the effects of chronic moderate sleep restriction on resistance training adaptations, revealing that even with reduced sleep, participants still achieved significant improvements in strength and body composition.
-The findings challenge the assumption that sleep deprivation negatively impacts training outcomes, providing valuable insights for individuals balancing sleep and fitness goals.
+**Why read this:** This paper is worth reading as it explores the effects of chronic moderate sleep restriction on resistance training adaptations, revealing that even with reduced sleep, individuals can still achieve significant improvements in strength and body composition.
+The findings challenge the assumption that sleep deprivation negatively impacts training outcomes, providing valuable insights for athletes and fitness enthusiasts regarding sleep management and performance.

 **Date:** 2024-09-18